 A Brief History

-Typical of politically-staged events, the lies started right away when the groundhog was called “Chuck,” when in reality it was a female named Charlotte who had been provided for the event by the Staten Island Zoo.
-Bad enough the public saw the mayor drop the hapless rodent, but the lies continued when the poor animal died about a week later.
-Although a necropsy revealed the cause of death to be injuries from being dropped, the zoo kept that information from the mayor’s office and the public, reporting the critter had died of “old age.”
+With regards to the tragic 2014 Groundhog Day in New York, typical of politically-staged events, the lies or misinformation started right away when the groundhog was called “Chuck,” when in reality it was a female named Charlotte who had been provided for the event by the Staten Island Zoo.
+It was bad enough that the public saw the mayor drop the hapless rodent, but the drama continued when the poor animal died about a week later.
+Although a necropsy revealed the cause of death to be injuries consistent from being dropped, the zoo allegedly kept that information from the mayor’s office and the public, claiming the critter had instead died of “old age.”

 Question for students (and subscribers): Do you think de Blasio was a good mayor?
 Please let us know in the comments section below this article.